Solu-Medrone 500 mg for injection

 Immunosuppressant Effects/Increased Susceptibility to Infections

-Corticosteroids may increase susceptibility to infection, may mask some signs of infection, and new infections may appear during their use.
+Corticosteroids may increase susceptibility to infection, may mask some signs of infection, exacerbate existing infections, increase the risk of reactivation or exacerbation of latent infections and new infections may appear during their use.
 Suppression of the inflammatory response and immune function increases the susceptibility to fungal, viral and bacterial infections and their severity.
 The clinical presentation may often be atypical and may reach an advanced stage before being recognised.

 Persons who are on drugs which suppress the immune system are more susceptible to infections than healthy individuals.
 Chicken pox and measles, for example, can have a more serious or even fatal course in non-immune children or adults on corticosteroids.